 Of course your organization wants to boost social engagement, but asking people directly to ‘like’ your posts isn’t the best way to go about it (and Facebook Edgerank doesn’t like it too much, either).
 Instead, organically boost engagement on posts by providing incentive to interact.

-Tip: Try posting an open-ended question that users can respond to to create a conversation around a topic relevant to your organization.
+Tip: Try posting an open-ended question that users can respond so you can create a conversation around a topic relevant to your organization.
 Initiatives like this will likely work better (and better support your mission) than an animal rights organization posting a picture of a dog and saying “Like if you love puppies!” (puppies are great for social media, though).
 Here’s an example from National Stroke Association:

 4. Asking without giving

 You can ask for donations on social, but that’s not all you should do.
-If you’re repeatedly asking for donations without offering your audience any value or using a campaign to back it up, you’re doing it wrong.
+If you’re repeatedly asking for donations without offering your audience any value or using a campaign to back it up, you’re making a dire social media mistake.
+Digital fundraising starts with building an audience first, and then nurturing new users towards committed action.

 Tip: Tie your asks for donations to content or value that you provide to your audience or embed them within a strategic campaign.